AlinaShapiro/lab1-kafka/README.md

 source .venv/bin/activate
 streamlit run app.py
 ```
+The Streamlit app consumes classified sentiment data from the ml_result topic and visualizes it in real-time table of the 10 most recent tweets and their predicted sentiment and a bar chart showing the distribution of predicted sentiments.

 If where is an OSError conserning uavailability of port (given that it is currently not in use) try to find other ports.

 By Default one can now view your Streamlit app in your browser.